Organizational Capacity and Growth

 What is it?

 Organizational capacity is like a bucket that holds water.
 Your required production and skilled knowledge are the buckets.
 The people, products, processes, and procedures are the water.

 Is the water filling the bucket?
 Is it overflowing?
 Is it too low?

 Why does it matter?

-When organizations grow and change in complexity, their problems do not go away – they increase.
-Understanding your current capacity and what issues are ‘normal vs. abnormal’ will enable you to build a process to fix what needs fixing, increase what is working, and decrease what is not working, leading to a robust, antifragile organization.
+When organizations grow and change in complexity, their problems do not disappear – they increase.
+Understanding your current capacity and what issues are ‘normal vs. abnormal’ will enable you to build a process to fix what needs fixing, increase what is working, and decrease what is not working – leading to a robust, antifragile organization.

 What are the areas of focus?

-Through this process, we will identify within your organization and departments where you have a deficit or excess capacity for growth.
-From the identification, we understand what current challenges and opportunities are needed for your organization to progress.
+Through this process, we will identify where you have a deficit or excess capacity for growth within your organization and departments.
+From the identification, we understand the current challenges and opportunities needed for your organization to progress.
 We then develop a plan and progress steps to use the excess or deficit of capacity to make changes and sustainable operations to achieve the organization’s growth and longevity.

 We focus on the following: